QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-05-custom-skills.md

 1. Create another mapping in your indexer

-1. Use Postman or Azure Search Explorer to check the translated data.
+1. Use Postman or Azure Cognitive Search Explorer to check the translated data.

 ## Finished Solution